Overview

 PENDING | Created but not live.
 Buyer-side discovery does not surface it. |

 ACTIVE | Live.
-Buyer agents can discover the storefront and transact. |
+Buyer agents can transact; public discovery also requires marketplace review and listing. |

 DISABLED | Temporarily off.
 Existing media buys remain bound but new ones can’t be placed. |